A round-up of the 20 projects with the greatest potential to develop life science research

 Previously after four months, and 50 hours spent, only one patient had been enrolled but when Mount Sinai used the CLiX Enrich, a tool designed to probe unstructured data that had shown promise when applied retrospectively, enrolment jumped to 97.
 Dr. Girish Nadkarni, the lead investigator for the CLiX Enrich evaluation, belived the tool enabled the Mount Sinai team to do in one week what would have taken four months if performed using earlier, more manual processes.

-Analyzing the CLIMB study and finding markers for MS
+Analysing the CLIMB study and finding markers for MS

 Orion has collaborated with Thomson Reuters to build a pathway-driven model on demographic, genomic and clinical-outcomes data from the CLIMB longitudinal study (collaboration with Brigham and Women’s Hospital).
 The study identified 56 pathways and 26 subnetworks associated with time to relapse in MS. This included changes to Notch signalling, usually associated with neurogenesis and neural plasticity, being associated with faster time to relapse in MS. These results indicate that integration of prior pathway knowledge and patient gene expression data will lead to improved, more robust molecular signatures for patient stratification biomarkers.